nidhaloff/deep-translator/README.rst

 - Easy to use and extend
 - Support for most famous universal translators
 - Stable and maintained regularly
+- The API is very easy to use
+- Proxy integration is supported

 ========
 Features